Childcare

 Community education co-ordinator

-Community education co-ordinators make sure education, training and recreation courses meet the needs of the local community.
+Community education co-ordinators organise education, training and recreation courses to meet the needs of the local community.

 Annual Salary